Need help? Call 0115 794 0445

 Features as small as 0.1mm can be successfully printed using SLA, perfect for small parts

 Depending on the size, geometry, and material, resin 3D printing can be cost-effective.
 However, our costing model works off material volume; the higher this value, the more expensive your part will be!
-Check out our blog post on tips to help you reduce your part costs.
+Check out our article on tips to help you reduce your part costs

 The answer is no. Resins are toxic, and substances may migrate from SLA parts, no matter what the level of post-processing (UV + thermal).
 Some resins are certified as biocompatible; however, this in no way means that they’re food safe.
 Some food contact safe coatings are available; however, we don’t recommend using these as the coating may interact with the resin or degrade over time.